From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 • Adding just the right amount of detail without overloading your prompt

-• Creating step-by-step instructions when possible
+• Breaking a complicated process into step-by-step instructions when possible

-• Dividing long instructions into smaller pieces
+• Dividing long instructions into smaller pieces that build on each other (also known as a prompt chain)

 • Specifying the tone, audience knowledge level, and so on